Skip to main content

 I get so many messages from international followers being jealous that they can’t have this goodness!
 I don’t blame them!
 I’d be upset to leave this goodness too!

 As you also see from my stories and posts, poutine has been one of the most difficult recipes for me to master!
 When you’re reading the components for this dish, yes, it seems simple, but to make it taste and LOOK (‘cause we eat with our eyes here!) like the classic food truck poutines, it’s been tough!
-You want the broth to be seasoned perfectly, the right ratio of gravy to fries, the right plating… the list goes on!
+You want the gravy to be seasoned perfectly, the right ratio of gravy to fries, the right plating… the list goes on!
 This has totally made me want to rip my hair out sometimes!

 I mean, what I love about recipe testing is that it gives me an excuse to keep eating an awesome dish (and it gives me an excuse to keep ordering poutine to compare my version versus from the food truck!), but I know that this has been a long awaited one.
 There has been so much trial and error to get this right!
 But I really hope that this has been worth the wait!
-It’s been a long road, but at long last, here’s a classic authentic Canadian poutine recipe, so that you can enjoy this awesome delight wherever you are in the world!
+It’s been a long road, but at long last, here’s a classic authentic poutine recipe, so that you can enjoy this awesome delight wherever you are in the world!

 Poutine originated in the province of Quebec, Canada, in the 1950s.
 The exact origins of the dish are unknown, but whoever came up with this dish, well… Thank you very much!
 French Canadians, along with the rest of the country, quickly picked up on this dish, and now it’s just an essential Canadian dish!
 To be honest with you, I don’t really know what else is classified as Canadian cuisine, besides things made with maple syrup.